krosespencer/mywebsite/README.md

 # mywebsite
 Learning HTML + CSS by building out my website.
 Started Feb 2021.
-Deployed in the first week of March 2021. [here] (https://www.ktrose.co/
+Deployed in the first week of March 2021. [here](https://www.ktrose.co/)
-) <br>

 Doing a lot of Googling.